 Why should I keep track of my menstrual cycle?

 Keeping track of your cycle is one of the easiest ways to tell when you are ovulating.
 If your cycle is predictable it is much easier to predict your ovulation.
 The first day of your menstrual cycle is the day you first begin bleeding.
-On an average twenty-eight day cycle ovulation occurs on the fourteenth day.
-If you cycle is shorter or longer than average you may want to use another method of prediction in conjunction with tracking your cycle.
+On an average twenty-eight-day cycle ovulation occurs on the fourteenth day.
+If your cycle is shorter or longer than average you may want to use another method of prediction in conjunction with tracking your cycle.

 For the most accurate way to estimate the days of ovulation, try using a calendar to mark the 12th day until the 16th day out from your next menstrual cycle.
 This, of course, will only give you a base guideline for ovulation and will work most effectively in women who have regular menstrual cycles.

 - Progesterone in the blood (Close to 100% but only retrospectively)

 - Ultrasound, finding a growing follicle with the right size (80+% reliable)

 - Basal body temperature charting (Over 90% reliable, but only retrospectively)

 - OPK Ovulation predictor kit (Less than 90+% predictable)